dmbarbour/glas/docs/GlasApps.md

 The proposed convention is that a log message is represented by a record of ad-hoc fields, whose roles and data types are de-facto standardized.
 For example, `(lv:warn, text:"I'm sorry, Dave.
 I'm afraid I can't do that.", msg:(event:(...),state:(...)) from:hal)`.
 This supports extension with new fields and structured content.

 Initially, log messages will simply write to standard error.
 Messages may be colored based on 'lv'.
 However, this could be improved significantly.
 I hope to eventually support a graphical tree-view of 'fork' processes where each process has its own stable subset of log messages, and we can scrub or search the timeline.

+*Note:* It is feasible to push logging into the debug layer, e.g. with a 'trace' annotation on a log function.
+Ideally we'd abstract logging effects.

 ### Random Data